 Food and Water

-Older pets often have more sensitive stomachs, so we recommend offering food mindfully (small amounts at least 2-3 hours before departure).
-Hydration is highly important for all pets, so be sure plenty of water is available before and after the flight and make sure water cups are securely affixed to the inside of the crate and filled at check-in.
+Senior dogs may have sensitive stomachs, so offer food mindfully (small amounts 2-3 hours before departure).
+Proper hydration is vital, so ensure plenty of water is available before and after the flight, and that water cups are securely affixed to the crate.

 Setting an Example